Why Do Birds Fly Into Windows?

-Outdoor string curtains are another great options.
-Acopian Bird Savers are one popular commercially-available option, but you can also make your own.
+Outdoor string curtains are another great option.
+Acopian Bird Savers are one popular commercially available option, but you can also make your own.

 When a bird hits a window, swelling in the brain may temporarily incapacitate it.
 If there are cats or other predators nearby, place the bird in an enclosed box or under a colander to keep it safe.